Skip to main content

 • Australian citizens working abroad whose work is available to an Australian audience.

-All entries must have been published in Australia in the 12 months from September 1, 2022 to August 31, 2023.
+All entries must have been published in Australia between September 1, 2023 and August 19, 2024

 There are two submission rounds for the Walkley Book Award:

-1. Round 1 is open Monday, 29 May 2023 to Friday, 30 June 2023.
+1. Round 1 is open from Monday, 20 May 2024 to Sunday, 30 June 2024.
 If your book is already published, it is highly recommended you submit it in Round 1.

 In the case of authorised biographies, the entrant must detail in their Entry Statement any approval process and indicate how their book adhered to journalistic practice and ethics.